OddBallYT/ms_Obsidian.Projects/200 D&D/Avarus/202 Spectral Song/03 Items/Bag of The Menagerie.md

 ### Extradimensional Habitat
 The satchel contains a pocket dimension capable of holding up to **5 creatures** of Large size or smaller.
 Each creature resides in its own separate environment, which adapts to its natural habitat (e.g., water for aquatic creatures, dense jungle for a panther, underground burrow for a badger).

+### Entering the Bag
+A willing creature is able to enter the bag, and leave at will.
+It goes to the habitat of the creature it wants to go to.
+If it doesn't know what creatures are inside the bag, it goes to a random one.
+If there are no creatures inside the bag, they create an empty habitat that suits them.

 ### Limits
 - The satchel **cannot hold sentient creatures (Intelligence 6 or higher)** unless they are willing.
 - Attempting to store a creature larger than **Large size** causes the satchel to reject it, forcing the creature back out.